 As with many other cities, New Orleans can be seen without a car.
 If you’re driving into town, you’ll have to consider whether or not your accommodation includes parking.

-The only time you might want to have a car is day trips from New Orleans like the swamp and plantation tours or a visit to Avery Island.
+The only time you might want to have a car is for day trips from New Orleans, like the swamp and plantation tours or a visit to Avery Island.
 Alternatives to having a car in the city are going on tours or renting one when you get there.
 The standard rental car agencies exist at the airport.

 On some occasions, you’ll want to take a taxi, whether it’s from the airport or after a night out on Bourbon Street.
 Lyft and Uber now exist in New Orleans.
 Taxis are plentiful and can be found in all neighborhoods.